avfang/workout1/report/workout01-angela-fang.md

 ![](workout01-angela-fang_files/unnamed-chunk-6-1.png)

-With this index that we created, GSW (Golden State Warriors) is again ranked top, and SAC (\_) is not ranked bottom.
+With this index that we created, SAC (Sacramento Kings) is once again ranked bottom, and GSW (Golden State Warriors) is again ranked top.
+Once again, the vertical line represents the industry average.

 Comments and Reflections
 ========================